manishrawat4u/web-app-starter-kit-for-fire-tv/README.md

 Our main adaptation work is located in src/js/player-view-rmp.js.
 This is where you can fine tune player settings to fit your project requirement (see this.initPlayer function to understand how player settings are passed to the player).

+You will need to use your Radiant Media Player license key (RMP Edition or PLATFORM Edition will work - see around line 297 in src/js/player-view-rmp.js) for the example to operate.

 For debug logs go to around line 37 in src/js/player-view-rmp.js and set `this.debug = true;`.

 Before going to production you will need to test your app with [the Amazon Web App Tester](https://developer.amazon.com/docs/html5-web-apps/webapp-app-tester.html) to insure it renders correctly on a Fire OS device.